-Not only is smoke alarm beeping irritating, but it could be an indication that something is wrong and it isn’t working properly.
-This also means there may be a safety risk.
+Not only is smoke alarm beeping irritating, but it could be an indication that something is wrong and it isn’t working properly, which means that you and your family may be in danger.
 There are several reasons why your smoke detector might beep, and various sounds that it could make.

-If you suspect that your smoke alarm may be faulty, it is always a good idea to call a professional electrician for smoke alarm solutions.
+If you suspect that your smoke alarm may be faulty, it is always a good idea to call a professional electrician for help and advice.
 However, it doesn’t hurt to understand some of the noises that smoke detectors make, and why they make them.

 This complete guide covers the main types of smoke alarm beeping, what it may indicate, and how to change smoke alarm battery if required.